douglasgoodwin/cinema_of_hacking/PITCHME.md

 ![Video](https://www.youtube.com/embed/uxKmDWDUZ5A?t=12)

+Note:
-^over the top, but not too far away from the truth
+^GUIs are over the top, but not too far away from the truth

 ---